 500 [£spend] ÷ 5 [£CPC] = 100 [visits] x 0.04 [4% conversion rate] = 4 [conversions]

 In this situation, you would set a KPI of around 4 conversions for this spend and then explain what you can do to bring the cost-per-click down and the conversion rate up.
 You might set a slightly more ambitious KPI based on your experience and how you’ve been able to optimize previous campaigns.
 You could also ask your boss if they would be willing to increase the spend to £2,500 in order to bring in 20 conversions they originally asked for.
+Linking the activity back to your SMART objectives will demonstrate the need for recession-busting conversions if you wan to see results.

 Making your digital marketing KPIs S.M.A.R.T